code-mphi/ECOGEN/docs/sphinx_docs/source/Chap3_1_2model.rst

 .. _Sec:input:model:

-ModelV4.xml
+Model.xml
 ===========

-Fluid mechanics models used in the computation are specified in the *modelv4.xml* file.
+Fluid mechanics models used in the computation are specified in the *model.xml* file.
 It is **mandatory** located in the folder of the current case.
 A typical form of this file is:

 .. code-block:: xml